EvanWieland/EvanWieland/README.md

 ### 👋 About Me

-I am a Software Developer living amongst the corn in Illinois, USA.
+I am a Software Developer living amongst the 🌽 in Illinois.

 - 👨‍💻 I'm working as a Software Developer for 🏢 Caterpillar, Inc.